leanprover-community/lean4-samples/SimpleMonads/readme.md

   fun s => do let a ← t; pure (a, s)
 ```

-So given some implicit type `α` and a monad `m` that acts on `α` it is able to generate the return
+So this is very generic, given some implicit type `α` and a monad `m` that acts on `α` it is able to
-type `StateT σ m α` by returning a function that takes some state `s` from which it can then create
+generate the return type `StateT σ m α` by returning a function that takes some state `s` from which
-the pair (a, s) where `a` is the result of applying the monad `m α`.
-And this is what we saw, the
+it can then create the pair `(a, s)` where `a` is the result of applying the monad `m α`.
+And this
-state `0` passed in resulted in a pair coming back out as `(5.000000, 0)`.
-It is not inventing the
+is what we saw, the state `3` passed in resulted in a pair coming back out as `(5.000000, 3)`.
+It
-state, it is lifting that state so it is an input and an output resulting in a valid `StateT Nat
+is not inventing the state, it is lifting that state so it is an input and an output resulting in a
-(ExceptT String Id)`.
+valid `StateT Nat (ExceptT String Id)`.

 Similarly, for `ReaderT` we find: